-AARNet is Australia’s only dedicated national and international network for research, education and training.
+Australia’s dedicated national and international broadband network for research and education

 If you are a Cloud Service provider you may also be eligible to connect via the AARNet Connect program.

 Our flagship service.
 Dedicated optical fibre provided by AARNet or one of our partner networks directly to your institution or organisation.

 Connections to the AARNet network are scalable, and are typically 1, 10 or 100 gigabits per second.
 We help you choose the right bandwidth for your needs.